 “…sinners may be saved from the condemnation our sins deserve.”

-One would think that this “good news” – that there is “a way for human beings to be counted righteous before God,” “declared innocent,” “justified” and that “sinners may be saved from the condemnation our sins deserve” refers to all of us, for all of us are “sinners” and “human beings.”
+One would think that this “good news” – that there is “a way for human beings to be counted righteous before God,” “declared innocent,” “justified” and that “sinners may be saved from the condemnation our sins deserve” – refers to all of us, for all of us are “sinners” and “human beings.”
 Moreover, it is salvation from the condemnation “our sins deserve.”
 So I think the clear implication of these statements are that God’s saving work “through Christ’s sacrificial death and resurrection” is universal in scope.
 It applies to all of us.
 And this may be the way Gilbert wants us to take it.
 But the obvious question is, “How is this coherent with his Calvinist “doctrines of grace?””
 As a Calvinist, Gilbert affirms the doctrine of unconditional election.
-He believes that only certain particular sinners will be saved.
+He believes that not all of us “human beings” or “sinners” can be saved but only certain particular “human beings” or “sinners” will be saved.
 They are those God has predestined to salvation.
 Only these “sinners” or “human beings” can and will be saved, all others cannot and will not be saved.
 This raises a question about how Gilbert, as a Calvinist, understands these verses in Romans 1 -4.
-Does he read them in a generic sense in that God has made a way for “human beings” and “sinners” as a category of creature to be “counted righteous” with the further qualification that from this category of “human beings” and “sinners” there are a limited number of elect ones God has chosen to save to the exclusion of all others, being left unsaid here?
-This is what he must mean, but we are left wondering whether you, me or whoever else is included in, or excluded from, this saving work.
+Does he read them in a generic sense in that God has made a way for “human beings” and “sinners” as a category of creature to be “counted righteous” with the further qualification that from this category of “human beings” and “sinners” there are a limited number of elect ones God has chosen to save to the exclusion of all others?
+Is all this being left unsaid here?
+As a Calvinist this is what he must mean, but we are left wondering whether you, me or whoever else is included in, or excluded from, this saving work.

-Now, he may be the type of Calvinist that also affirms unlimited atonement.
-But this would, of course, be no advance out of the problem Gilbert faces due to his doctrine of unconditional election.
+Now, Gilbert may be the type of Calvinist that also affirms unlimited atonement.
+But this would, of course, offer no relief from the problem he faces due to his doctrine of unconditional election.
 To boast the Bible teaches unlimited or universal atonement while believing in unconditional election only heightens the incoherence of his position and nullifies the inclusivity of that unlimited atonement.
 So we are still left with the questions, “Am I included in God’s salvation plan?
 “Am I one of the elect?”

 “But there’s one more question Paul answers.
 Exactly how is that good news for me?
 How do I become included in this promised salvation?”

-Here Gilbert airs a major problem for his Calvinism.
+So Gilbert airs a major problem his Calvinism presents for the the gospel if it it to be “good news.”
 Again, given the exclusivity of unconditional election, how do I know I am included as one of the elect?
 How do I know what God thinks of me in relation to his salvific will?
 Did he will and predetermine that I, you or any others we know and love be saved or be damned?

 The use of the word “included” requires comment.
 If the previous descriptions of the promised salvation were universal in scope, then all “human beings” or “sinners” were included in that saving work.
 Gilbert states, “Through Christ’s sacrificial death and resurrection – because of his blood and his life – sinners may be saved from the condemnation our sins deserve.”
 Again, it seems that Paul and Gilbert are affirming that the work of salvation has already included everyone – “sinners” and “human beings.”
 We are all included in that work.
 But again, this is in direct contradiction to Gilbert’s doctrine of unconditional election.